saylesss88/mdbook-kanagawa-theme/README.md

 header_notes  = "Recent notes"
 header_tags   = "Popular tags"

+# Use bigger cards and top-over-bottom layout in full-screen view
+# card_layout = "wide"  # or "compact"

 # Optional: prepend an @import to the generated theme/css/chrome.css
 # Path is relative to the built book root (same as other mdBook theme files).
 # css_import = "/assets/dracula.css"

 # Optional: if true, the preprocessor will NOT write theme/css/chrome.css
 # (use this if you want to maintain your own chrome.css instead)